The content here is provided for informational purposes only.

 LGBT YOUTH SUPPORT GROUPS IN NEW JERSEY

-Again, Garden State Equality has a Youth Caucus through which youth from across New Jersey – LGBT, straight and questioning – meet to support one another and learn to advocate for equality and school safety.
-If you’d like to participate in our Youth Caucus, email Shannon Cuttle at Cuttle@GardenStateEquality.org and please be sure to include your first name and the best phone number for you.
+Again, Garden State Equality provides several programs to support LGBT youth from across the state including our Youth Caucus and youth drop-ins.
+At our meetings, youth from across New Jersey – LGBT, straight and questioning – support one another and learn to advocate for equality and school safety.
+For a full list of our meetings and drop-in times, click here.
+If you’d like more information on our programs and Youth Caucus, email Shannon Cuttle at Cuttle@GardenStateEquality.org.

 New Jersey is home to several other exceptional youth support programs.
 They include: